Home | Family Tree | |

 Registration District Weardale

-Birth in the Sub-district of St Johns in the County of Durham.
+Birth in the Sub-district of St Johns in the County of

 No. 97 | Born, Twenty Third July 1871, High House, Stanhope.